faenrandir/a_careful_examination/docs/documents/book_of_mormon/korihor/analysis.md

 > 23 Now the high priest’s name was Giddonah.
 And Korihor said unto him: Because I do not teach the foolish traditions of your fathers, and because I do not teach this people to bind themselves down under the foolish ordinances and performances which are laid down by ancient priests, ...

-Although Korihor maintains that the religious position can't be known with confidence, calling the traditions and ordinances "foolish" without specific justification seems like a useless and disrespectful ad hominem.
+Although Korihor maintains that the religious position can't be known with confidence, calling the traditions and ordinances "foolish" without specific justification seems like a useless and disrespectful ad hominem attack.

 > ... to usurp power and authority over them, to keep them in ignorance, that they may not lift up their heads, but be brought down according to thy words.

 How does Korihor know the motivation of these ancient priests?
 Why would the priests be so intent on "bringing down" the people?
 Can we simply agree that most religious people believe that the message they are sharing is making the world a better place, even if we disagree as to how well that accomplishes their intended purpose?

 > 24 Ye say that this people is a free people.
 Behold, I say they are in bondage. ...

 I don't think we have enough data to decide this accusation.
 And, how we view the freedom/bondage state of the people is conditioned somewhat on whether their worldview is veridical.

 > Ye say that those ancient prophecies are true.
 Behold, I say that ye do not know that they are true.

 The main flaw in interpreting this statement is that it was, according to the book itself, abridged by someone living hundreds of years later.
 With the benefit of hindsight, it is difficult to criticize those who believe that "those ancient prophecies are true."
 So, given the narrator's advantage, it seems as if Korihor is short-sighted and those who believe in the ancient prophecies are prescient.

-However, the naturalist POV questions whether anyone has ever predicted the future in a supernatural way (we *can* devise [tests for prophetic ability](https://www.reddit.com/r/exmormon/comments/ckc6ef/the_garden_of_eden_and_noahs_ark_has_been_found/evs2nca/)).
+However, the naturalists question whether anyone *has* ever predicted the future via supernatural means (we *can* devise [tests for prophetic ability](https://www.reddit.com/r/exmormon/comments/ckc6ef/the_garden_of_eden_and_noahs_ark_has_been_found/evs2nca/)).
 Scripture is full of examples of abusing the original meaning of a scripture to turn it into a fulfillment event or prophecies that are so vague that we can say that almost any event fulfills them.

 So, pushing back on those who believe in prophecy seems fair.